Main Content

 Listen to the episode here!

-Workforce Insights
+Workforce Insights with Employ Milwaukee

-Changing the Narrative: The Benefits of Reentry Employment Services
+E28: Changing the Narrative: The Benefits of Reentry Employment Services

 Success Stories

-Charles Dickerson
+Charles D.

 The desire for gainful employment transcends race, color, gender, creed, and circumstance.
 This is especially true for returning citizens who are looking to get re-acclimated into the community and its social fabric.

-Charles Dickerson is just one example of a justice-involved individual longing for societal reintegration and Employ Milwaukee's Reentry Service team was there to assist.
+Charles is just one example of a justice-involved individual longing for societal reintegration and Employ Milwaukee's Reentry Service team was there to assist.
 Shortly after his release from prison, after having served 23 consecutive years, Charles was looking for employment.
 As he was walking from his temporary living quarters to Walgreens on W. North Avenue and N. 27th Street he noticed a sign that read, Employ Milwaukee, and he thought he had hit the jackpot and his desires for gainful employment would be acheived.

 Upon entering Employ Milwaukee, Charles met with agency Reentry Services Manager Wylbur Holloway and Reentry Sector Specialist Frederick Nelson, along with Employ Milwaukee partner Wisconsin Community Services (WCS) Job Account Rep/ Job Developer Leslye Love, to find out what opportunities would be available.
 So much had changed since Charles was first incarcerated back in 1999; the emergence of iPhone and other smartphones, extreme advances in computer technology power and capabilities, along with a changed built environment and landscape in many neighborhoods.